alirezaabbaszadeh/Account-Seller-Bot/README.md

 Replace `<code>` with a language code such as `en` or `fa`.

+You can also change the language from the main menu by pressing the "Language" button and selecting your preferred option.

 The `/addproduct` command accepts an optional `[name]` argument to label the product:

 ```bash